MicrosoftDocs/fabric-docs/docs/data-factory/connector-parquet-dataflows.md

 ## Connect to Parquet files

-To connect to Parquet files from a dataflow:
+To connect to Parquet files in a dataflow:

 1. From your workspace, select **New** > **Dataflow Gen2 (Preview)** to create a new dataflow.